iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 - Play with class interval to see different picture of data.
 - In large dataset, boundaries don't make much difference.
 - When comparing different groups with sample, use relative frequency or precentage distribution.

+## Probability Distribution

+A frequency distribution can be a probability distribution if the area under the curve is equal to 1.
+The f(x) of Prob Dist gives us probability of occourance of x in the given distribution.

+A **Continuous** is distribution of a continuous random variable.
+It is the variable that can take any value on continuum.

+The probability distribution can be uniform or normal.

+### Uniform Distribution

+f(X) = 1 / (b - a) , where a is min and b is max

+mean = (a + b) / 2

+sd = sqrt( (b - a)^2 / 12 )

+Probabily that 3 <= x <= 5, are under the line between 3 and 5.
+As it is a rectangle, the area can be (base)(height).

+### The Normal Distribution

+It is:
+- Bell Shaped
+- Symmetrical
+- Mean, Meadia and Mode are equal

+The random variable has infinite range.
+It is defined by:

+$f(x) = \frac{1}{\sqrt{2\pi}\sigma}e^{-\frac{1}{2}(\frac{X - \mu}{\sigma})^2}$

+e = 2.71828
+$\pi$ = 3.14159

+Mean moved ditribution left/right, sd increases/decreases spread.

+#### Standardized Normal or Z score

+Any normal distribution can be transformed to **standard normal distribution** $(Z)$ using mean and sd.

+Need to transform X units to Z units.

+It has mean of 0 and SD of 1.

+$ z = \frac{X - \mu}{\sigma} $

+Also, known as *Z distribution*.

+For eg, if mean=100, sd=50 then Z for X=$200, (200-100)/50 = 2

+This says that X = 200 is two standard deviations (2 increments of 50 units) above the mean of 100.

+So for X and Z distribution the shape remains the same, only scale changes.

+**Note:** We measure a few scores compared to the mean.
+Like performance in class.
+How far are we from the mean in terms of SD. are we 1sd far from mean or so on.
+One such score is Z score.

+## Normal Probabilities

+The probability is area under the curve.
+So P(a <= X <= b) is area under curve between x=a and x=b.

+**Note:**
+- P(a <= X <= b) = P(a < X < b), as P(a) or P(any point) = 0.
+- The total area under the probability curve is 1 and curve is symmetric so half above mean and half below.

+**Z Table** is cumulative probability of standardized normal.
+So Z(2) = 0.9772, this is P(Z < 2, till -infinity)

+To find a probability for normal X distribution, convert X to Z the find Z value for it.

+### Empirical Rules

+1SD covers 68.26% of X

+2SD covers 95.44% of X

+3SD covers 99.7% of X

+## Sampling  Distributions

+Population is the large group of data that we want to study.
+We pick a sample of people and try to compare how they perforom compared to the population.
+We collect different sample from the popultion for example 50 different records from a population.

+There will be variation in each of these different samples.
+So each of these sample gives us slight variation from each other.
+So sample A is different from sample B and so on.
+When we collect different samples and find their mean or sd, then this set of information makes sample distribution.

+if I choose **every possible** sample of size "n" from a popltn then I get "sampling distribution".
+Now if we collect mean of each of these possible sample then we get "Sampling distribution of Sample Means".

+### Developing a Sampling Distributions
+**Comparing the population distribution to sampling mean distribution**

+### Standard Error of the Mean

+Standard error is standard deviation of mean of means.
+For eg, if we take random samples from a popltn, we get mean for each sample.
+S(A) give mean X(A) and so on.
+Now all these means (X(A), X(B), X(C)..) for a distribution.
+The standard deviation of this distribution gives us Standard Error.

+### Central Limit Theorem

+It says that the distribution of mean of samples is mostly normal distribution.
+It is not dependent on shape of original population.

+### P Value

+It is same as probability but also take equally likely outcome and rare outcome.
+So p(two heads, HH) = 0.25. p value of HH is P(HH) + P(TT) + 0 for rare.

+### t Tests

+### Point and Interval Estimates
+### Confidence Intervals and Levels
+## Student's t Distribution

 # Probability